Chinese President Xi expresses readiness to help settle Ukraine crisis | Law-Order

 - China

-Chinese President Xi Jinping on Wednesday expressed his readiness to play a ''constructive role'' to help settle the Ukraine crisis, according to Chinese state-TV.
+Chinese President Xi Jinping on Wednesday expressed his readiness to play a ''constructive role'' to help settle the Ukraine crisis, China's state media reported.

-In a telephonic conversation with his Russian counterpart Vladimir Putin, Xi said, ''All parties concerned must take a responsible stance, thus promoting the correct settlement of the crisis in Ukraine.'' ''China is prepared to keep playing its constructive role,'' the Chinese state-TV quoted Xi as saying.
+In a telephonic conversation with his Russian counterpart Vladimir Putin, Xi said, ''All parties concerned must take a responsible stance, thus promoting the correct settlement of the crisis in Ukraine.'' ''China is prepared to keep playing its constructive role,'' the Chinese state-run TV quoted Xi as saying.

-Xi asserted that Beijing was taking an independent position on the Ukrainian issue, ''taking into account the facts and historical realities''.

-''We actively contribute to preserving peace on the global scale.
-Likewise, we contribute to maintaining a stable economic order in the world,'' he stressed.
+Xi emphasised that China has always independently assessed the situation on the basis of the historical context and the merits of the issue, and actively promoted world peace and the stability of the global economic order, China’s official Xinhua news agency reported.

+All parties should push for a proper settlement of the Ukraine crisis in a responsible manner, Xi said, adding that China for this purpose will continue to play its due role.

 However, it is not yet clear whether Xi has offered to mediate to end the Russia-Ukraine war, shedding Beijing's earlier reluctance to do so.

-China, a close ally of Russia, steadfastly declined to condemn Russia's invasion of Ukraine ever since Putin launched a “special military operation” which led to the United States and its allies imposing sweeping sanctions on Russia stepping up weapons supplies to Kiev.
+China, a close ally of Russia, steadfastly declined to condemn Russia's invasion of Ukraine ever since Putin launched a special military operation, which led to the United States and its allies imposing sweeping sanctions on Russia and stepping up weapons supplies to Kiev.

 The Russian-Ukraine conflict turned into a war when Moscow launched a full-scale invasion of Ukraine on February 24.

+For his part, Putin while congratulating China’s remarkable development and achievements under the strong leadership of Xi, expressed Russia's support to the Chinese president’s new initiatives, the Global Security Initiative (GSI) and opposes any force to interfere with China's internal affairs using so-called issues like Xinjiang, Hong Kong and Taiwan, among others, as an excuse.

+He noted that Russia is ready to strengthen multilateral coordination with China so as to make constructive efforts in boosting multipolarisation of the world, and establishing a more just and reasonable international order, the Xinhua report said.

-During his conversation with Putin, Xi noted that since the beginning of the year, bilateral relations between China and Russia have maintained a sound development momentum in the face of global turbulence and transformations, the state-run Xinhua news agency reported.
+During his conversation with Putin, Xi noted that since the beginning of the year, bilateral relations between China and Russia have maintained a sound development momentum in the face of global turbulence and transformations.

 The economic and trade cooperation between the two countries has made steady progress, Xi said, adding that the Heihe-Blagoveshchensk cross-border highway bridge has opened to traffic, creating a new channel connecting the two countries.